UNISA Logo

 Pre-requisite: Clothing/Textiles with Food/Nutrition with Housing / Interior (one at least up to 2nd year level) Co-requisite: PTEAC1X

-Clothing and Textile Project - CLO2604
+Clothing and Textile Portfolio - CLO2604

 Under Graduate Degree Year module NQF level: 6 Credits: 12